mastria/iot/README.md

 # IOT Project

-Welcome to the **IOT** project!
+Welcome to the **IoT** project!
 This repository contains various example codes and tests for Internet of Things (IoT) applications that I needed and developed.
 It also serves as a personal repository to store useful snippets and implementations that can be integrated into my IoT projects.
 Each example demonstrates specific functionalities tailored to my requirements.

 ## Table of Contents